salsa-rs/salsa/book/src/rfcs/RFC0009-Updatable-Derived-Queries.md

     use std::fmt::Write;
     let _ = write!(value, "{}", db.some_input(key));

     // 3.
-Return true, as we assume the value in the String has changed. true
+We assume the value in the String has changed. salsa::ValueChanged::True
 }
 ```